seajs/seajs/README.md

-SeaJS is a new kind of JavaScript Framework that makes it easy to build scalable web applications.
+SeaJS is a new kind of JavaScript Loader that makes it easy to build scalable web applications.

 <http://seajs.com/>